ClintonGallagher/responsive-viewport-units/README.md

 ### <h3>Annoyances</h3>

-Responsive Viewport Units has no known or discovered runtime errors per se and will run in any browser on a desktop that supports Classic JavaScript.
+Responsive Viewport Units has no known or discovered runtime errors per se and will run in any browser on a desktop that supports JavaScript.
 The code may also run with browsers installed on tablets or mobile devices but this has not been widely tested when Responsive Viewport Units runs on tablets or mobile devices.

 It has been discovered that the code **may not initially load** or **may not regenerate units** when the code is used with page builders and may also be subject to similar conflicts imposed by hosting service caching.
 Clearing cache and refreshing typically resolves these annoyances.